The Illustrated Guide to

 The primary value of mathematics lies not in its applications or other functional purposes.
 As such, learning math for the sake of them only can deem to be a losing fight.

 Because when our math interest is purely tied to an external reason, that extrinsic motivation can also set up a strict barrier on how much we can enjoy and achieve in higher mathematics.

 While one could pursue higher math solely through self-studies, they should also consider using group learning to further enhance their mathematical experiences.

 Because working in groups can give us tremendous leverages in mathematics — both in terms of the amount of new information received and the amount of mutual support gathered.

 To embrace the mathematical experience is to enjoy prolonged mathematical thinking, problem solving and other challenges — while doing so with great fascination and exploratory instinct.

 Because mathematical appreciation determines our mathematical well-being, and mathematical resilience determines the future of this great discipline.

 Hey.
 Looks like the Gods of Math have just finished delivering their awesome speech, but there's still more to be said about higher mathematics...

-But if you're interested in taking things to the next level, you can always start by grabbing the PDF version of this guide — along with other higher math goodies.
+But if you're interested in taking things to the next level, you can always start by taking our Higher Math Proficiency Test, or by grabbing the PDF version of this guide along with other higher math goodies.